 Baku, Azerbaijan, where COP 29 will be held.

-This year’s UN Climate Change Conference (COP 29) kicks off on November 11 in Baku, Azerbaijan, with a focus on a cornerstone of global climate action—finance.
+This year’s UN Climate Change Conference (COP 29) is underway in Baku, Azerbaijan, with a focus on a cornerstone of global climate action—finance.

-What’s on the agenda?
-Parties will be negotiating a New Collective Quantified Goal (NCQG )—a more ambitious, transparent, and predictable climate finance target that better addresses the needs of developing countries for mitigation, adaptation, and loss and damage.
+During the two-week meeting in Baku, parties were negotiating a New Collective Quantified Goal (NCQG )—a more ambitious, transparent, and predictable climate finance target that better addresses the needs of developing countries for mitigation, adaptation, and loss and damage.
 There’s still much to settle, from the scale of funding to questions about responsibility: who contributes, and what exactly will the finance cover?

 It’s also the last COP before the February 2025 deadline to update nationally determined contributions (NDCs), building momentum for ambitious national commitments.
 It is essential that NDCs reflect the outcomes of the global stocktake (GST) adopted at COP 28, notably the landmark decision to transition away from fossil fuels.